DogFingerStudios/yanorra-wiki/Wiki/Yanorra.md

 # Summary

-* Yanorra is a terrestrial planet in a state of societal and environmental crisis.
-* \~400 Earth years (\~146,100 days) ago, a massive celestial object, called Lo-Disporum, entered the solar system—an event known as **The Drift**.
-* The planet was thrown into an unstable elliptical orbit.
+Yanorra is a terrestrial planet in a state of societal and environmental crisis.
+Roughly 400 Earth years (\~146,100 days) ago, a massive celestial object, called Lo-Disporum, entered the solar system—an event known as **The Drift**.
+The gravity of Lo-Disporum disrupted the orbit of Yanorra, throwing the planet into an unstable elliptical orbit.

-* Summers have become shorter and hotter; winters longer and colder.
+Summers have become shorter and hotter; winters longer and colder.
 Seasonal lengths are now unpredictable.
-* Astronomers are uncertain: the planet may fall into its star or be ejected from its system.
-* The Drift stunted global development and triggered long-term societal depression.
+Astronomers are uncertain: the planet may fall into its star or be ejected from its system.
+The Drift stunted global development and triggered long-term societal depression.

-* Most people believe extinction is inevitable.
+Most people believe extinction is inevitable.

+# The Drift
+* The Drift was a cataclysmic event that altered the planet's orbit and climate.
+* It caused widespread environmental upheaval, leading to the collapse of many civilizations.
+* The Drift's effects are still felt today, with unpredictable weather patterns and seasonal changes, as well as a general decline in societal mental health, leading to a pervasive sense of hopelessness and despair.

 # Planetary Overview